Incident Investigation, Program Failure, and Corrective Action Case Lab

 - Inspection records for the floor and temporary protection.

-- Training records for falling object prevention and housekeeping expectations.
+- Training records for falling-object prevention and housekeeping.

-- Supervisor communications, schedule pressures, and subcontractor coordination notes.
+- Supervisor communications, schedule pressures, and coordination notes.

-- Medical and injury information only through proper channels and with privacy controls.
+- Medical and injury information only through proper, privacy-protected channels.

 Root Cause and Program Failure

-Root cause analysis should connect immediate causes to system causes.
+Root-cause analysis connects immediate causes to system causes.
+Methods such as 5 Whys or a cause-and-effect (fishbone) tree push past the surface.
 The direct cause may be displaced plywood.
-Contributing causes may include storage too close to an edge, missing toe boards or screens, no exclusion zone, poor housekeeping, and simultaneous work below.
-System causes may include weak JHA review, inadequate daily inspections, poor trade coordination, unclear material storage rules, and leadership accepting production pressure over exposure control.
+Contributing causes may include edge storage, missing toe boards or screens, no exclusion zone, poor housekeeping, and simultaneous work below.
+System causes may include weak JHA review, inadequate daily inspections, poor trade coordination, unclear storage rules, and leadership accepting production pressure over exposure control.

 | Finding | Weak conclusion | Stronger corrective direction |